Azure/aztfexport/README.md

 The tool will then list all the resources resides in the specified resource group.

-For each resource, `aztfy` will ask the user to input the Terraform resource type and name for each Azure resource in the form of `<resource type>.<resource name>` (e.g. `azurerm_linux_virtual_machine.example`).
+For each resource, `aztfy` will ask the user to input the Terraform resource type for each Azure resource (e.g. `azurerm_linux_virtual_machine`).
 Users can press `r` to see the possible resource type for the selected import item, though this is not guaranteed to be 100% accurate.

 In some cases, there are Azure resources that have no corresponding Terraform resource (e.g. due to lacks of Terraform support), or some resource might be created as a side effect of provisioning another resource (e.g. the Disk resource is created automatically when provisioning a VM).
 In these cases, you can skip these resources without typing anything.